hudag/mini_proj_1/Mini_Proj_2Terms.md

   * Objects are the basic run-time entities in an object-oriented system.
 They may represent a person, a place, a bank account, a table of data or any item that the program must handle.
 When a program is executed the objects interact by sending messages to one another.
 They includ eattributes and methods.
   * For example to make an object you would do **p1 = MyClass()**

+## Static
+  * When a variable is declared as static, then a single copy of variable is created and shared among all objects at class level.
+Static variables are, essentially, global variables.
+All instances of the class share the same static variable.
+  * The most common example of this is: **public static void main(String[] args){}** as seen in java.
+  * In Python anything that you declare is a static variable like **f=0** in a class.